apampolino/flexisource/README.md

 # flexisource
 code challenge

+1. Create database

-kindly run php artisan migrate
+2. Run php artisan migrate

-php artisan player:import to import players from the given link
+3. php artisan import:players to import players from the given link

-localhost/players for list

-localhost/players/1 for player info
+see /players for list and /players/{id} for player details

+see app/Console/Kernel.php for cron schedule